kynex7510/3dbrew/content/ACTA:GetSupportContext.md

 # Description

 Creates a structure used in the Nintendo Network ID Settings application to contact support.
+The account slot must be 0xFE.
+Therefore, it is only possible to create a support context for the currently loaded account.

 # SupportContext